aws-samples/aws-modernization-with-docker/content/36_Build_images/_index.md

 ### Building images using BuildKit

 Now let's build our images.
 We'll use BuildKit and `docker-compose`.
-BuildKit is a [Moby project](https://docs.docker.com/develop/develop-images/build_enhancements/) that is include in the Docker distrubution and brings improved caching, parralel builds and more.
+BuildKit is a [Moby project](https://docs.docker.com/develop/develop-images/build_enhancements/) that is included in the Docker distrubution and brings improved caching, parralel builds and more.
 For local builds, `docker-compose` is a convienent way to build images without having to type out long `docker build` commands in the terminal.

 ECS does not have the concept of building images.
 So we need to make sure we are using the `default` context which points to your local Docker Engine.